 Instructions

 - Prepare walnut crumbles: In a food processor, pulse the walnuts until large crumbles form.
+Alternatively, you can chop them with a chef's knife for a chunkier texture.

 - Grate the pressed tofu on the largest holes of a box grater or crumble it using your hands.